Guide to Preparing an Organizing Theme

 To apply for an Organizing Theme Major, download and complete the “Organizing Theme Application Form.”
 The Organizing Theme Major Proposal must be prepared with the guidance, input and approval of the Organizing Theme Major advisor(s) you have chosen to work with.

-If no revisions are required, Prof. Chilcoat will forward the proposal to the Organizing Theme Major Committee* for final approval.
-If revisions are required, the student along with the advisor(s) will make them, and the advisor(s) will send the completed revision back to Prof. Chilcoat who forwards it to the Organizing Theme Major Committee for final approval.
+If no revisions are required, the Organizing Theme Major Committee will consider the proposal for final approval.
+If revisions are required, the student along with the advisor(s) will make them, and the advisor(s) will send the completed revision back to the Dean of Studies who forwards it to the Organizing Theme Major Committee for final approval.

 The Organizing Theme Major Committee members may also suggest revisions; if they do, the proposal will be sent back to the student and the advisor(s) to be revised in accordance with these suggestions.
-Working with the advisor(s), the students makes the suggested revisions, and the advisor(s) send(s) the revised proposal back to the Organizing Theme Major Committee chair.
-The chair reviews and officially approves the proposal, and forwards it to the Registrar.
+Working with the advisor(s), the students makes the suggested revisions, and the advisor(s) send(s) the revised proposal back to the Organizing Theme Major Committee.
+The committee reviews and officially approves the proposal, and gives it to the Dean of Studies who forwards it to the Registrar.
 The student then completes a Declaration of Major form and submits it to the Registrar.
 If all the paperwork in is order, the Registrar lists the student’s major as Organizing Theme.

 Please note that this process often takes a month or more.

-If you have any questions or need further information, please contact Michelle Chilcoat, Organizing Theme Major Committee Chair, at email@example.com.
+If you have any questions or need further information, please contact the Dean of Studies at email@example.com.

 *The Organizing Theme Major Committee consists of members appointed by the Dean of Studies, one from each of the four divisions who, when possible, have experience in Interdisciplinary Studies (such as Program Directors, for example (Women’s and Gender Studies, Environmental Studies, Africana Studies, Film Studies, etc.).